Ambre-io/bashortcut/README.md

 ## 📜 Setup & Cleanup

-The Setup script ask iteratively questions to setup the OS and install tools.
+The Setup script ask iteratively questions to customize the OS, install tools and install the BSHT profile.
-At the end of the process it asks for the BASHORTCUT install.

-**Precisions**: BASHORTCUT is based on the `${HOME}/.bashrc`.
-The setup script create a conditioned source of the [.bash_profile](https://github.com/Ambre-io/bashortcut/blob/main/linux/.bash_profile) in the `${HOME}/.bashrc` file.
-Then, BASHORTCUT is loaded on the fly in each new session.

-The Cleanup script remove this link.
-It still needs rework.
+The Cleanup script deactive the BSHT profile, remove the tmux configuration and notes (it needs a rework).

 - ### ⚙️ **Local Install**: execute the [setup.sh](https://github.com/Ambre-io/bashortcut/blob/main/setup.sh) script